nvbrent/firewall_offload/README.md

 1. As default, the script does configures below:
 * Configure OVS fallback bridges.
-So that, when daemon is failed or killed, all traffic will be forward to Host VM for processing.
+So that, when daemon is failed or killed, all traffic will be forward to the Host VM for processing.
-* Configure gRPC interface(default enp3s0f0s0) IP address.
+* Configure gRPC interface(default pf0vf1) IP address.
 * Reserve hugepages, default 2048 * 2M.

 2. User can specify the number of HugePages